hllhll/pyekonlib/README.md

     receiving/sending using the specified callbacks.
   - Provides callback to the user when identifying new device and the receiving of a new (or equally, old) state from the device
+- Server - Abstracts mostly anything and gives out callbacks for device connection, disconnection, and updates from the device, plus sending new state to the device.

 # Note from the developer
 I'm not a developer, I'm a security researcher, as such the code quality is probably poor